imryche/blockkit/docs/quickstart.md

 ## Make it yours

-Change the deployment message:
+Change the message:

 ```python
 Section("🚀 Version 2.1.4 deployed successfully to production.")
 ```

-Add more deployment actions:
+Add more actions:

 ```python
 Actions()